swiss-art-research-net/docs.swissartresearch/docs/schema.md

 This document presents an extension of CIDOC-CRM.
-It is developed within the Reference Entity Model project of the Swiss Art Reseach Infrastracture and targeted to sustain propositions about persons and their social relations which do not have yet a correspondence within the CRM.
+It is developed within the Reference Entity Model project of the Swiss Art Reseach Infrastructure and targeted to sustain propositions about persons and their social relations which do not have yet a correspondence within the CRM.